Expat Returning to UK – Your essential guide

 You should be able to find out exactly what you need to do here.

-Returning to UK with a foreign wife and or children
+Coming home with foreign partner and or children

 The spouse and children of British citizens can apply for partner and child visas.
 These are types of family visa.
 Though the application process should be relatively straight forward, there are a few points worth going over.